TPS for Afghanistan has ended

 - Apply for another immigration status if you qualify.
 Review if you are eligible for asylum, lawful permanent status (Green Card), or other U.S. visas.

 - Be prepared for ICE.
-Know what to do if you are undocumented and agents come to your home or work.
 Know your rights and how to create a safety plan.

-- सूचित रहें.
-Learn more about immigration changes under the new administration.
+- Stay informed.
+Learn more about immigration changes under the Trump administration.

 - Find resources for Afghans.
 Find more information in Dari and Pashto.